Updated: Nov 12

 Now more than ever, accessing helpful Dementia resources from home is essential.
-With an internet connection, computer, and proverbial click of a button, you can discover many free and low-cost tools.
+With an internet connection, a computer, and the proverbial click of a button, you can discover many free and low-cost tools.

 We’ve rounded up our top five favorite Dementia help training and video libraries designed to inform and comfort people living with Dementia and their caregivers.
 Discover more about them below, including what you’ll learn, the cost (if any), and how to watch.

 This online dementia help video library by UCLA is geared toward caregivers of people living with dementia.
 It covers various helpful topics that can make it easier to respond to common behaviors and scenarios.
 Each video has a written narrative featuring expert explanations and recommended caregiver responses.

 What you’ll learn: This comprehensive Dementia help video library walks you through everyday challenges for people living with Dementia, such as alcohol abuse, driving, lack of eating, and paranoid thoughts.
 Additional caregiver video topics include:

 Depression and apathy

 Cost: Free How to watch: Browse UCLA’s online video library and select your desired topic.
 Most videos are available with multi-language subtitles and English and Spanish audio.
 (2) Morningside Ministries Caregiver Training VideosMorningside Ministries is a San Antonio-based non-profit senior care organization dedicated to “caring for those who cared for us.”
 They provide care for more than 800 residents in assisted living, memory care, rehabilitation, retirement, and skilled nursing care.

 They’ve produced over 300 caregiver training videos since 2007, demonstrating their commitment to delivering quality and consistent resources.